CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 ```
 Copyright © 2019 - 2020 by Wenliang Du.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
+This work is licensed under a Creative Commons Attribution-Non Commercial-Share Alike 4.0 International
 License.
 If you remix, transform, or build upon the material, this copyright notice must be left intact, or
 reproduced in a way that is reasonable to the medium in which the work is being re-published.
 ```